V7614-Tech/V7614-PyCalc/README.md

 *V7614 PyCalc* is a console-based calculator written in Python by me for Windows ([V7614](https://github.com/V7614)).
 It features simple math support, and continuing equations.
 Hi!
 This is my first Python project.
 I may be late with the releases because there might be bugs to fix.
-It is a Windows executable (.exe) file in the zip so you can run it straight from the zip.
+It is a Windows executable (.exe) file in the zip file.
 The old versions of PyCalc (PyCalc Classic 1.0.0 - 1.0.3 InDev Preview 1) used to be released as a normal Python script, it is now packaged using Auto Py To Exe into a Windows executable.
 Releases and their codenames (Some of these are only plans and might change in the future):

 ## ☑️ Requirements